visheshshukla/Burger-Builder/README.md

 **The Burger Builder - React Based Project where you can order Burgers with your selected ingredients.**

-**I used Redux for store, create-react app, Firebase for Backend and Auth, React-router for Routing, Axios for http request.**
+**Packages Used - Redux, Redux-Thunk, React-Router, Axios.
+Firebase for Database and Authentication **

 **Check It Out At-**  https://burger-builder-56fa5.web.app/   **(live production build)**